mongodb/docs/source/tutorial.rst

 There are a couple of interesting things to note about this example:

-  - The result from :meth:`~pymongo.collection.Collection.insert_many` now
+  - The result from :py:meth:`~pymongo.collection.Collection.insert_many` now
     returns two :py:class`~bson.objectid.ObjectId` instances, one for
     each inserted document.
   - ``new_posts[1]`` has a different "shape" than the other posts -